 Products like Aico’s Ei3000MRF Module are part of the next generation of Radio Frequency Wireless Interconnection.
 The Ei3000MRF Module allows for wireless interconnection and data extraction when installed into any of Aico’s 3000 Series alarms.

 For electricians in England, Wales, and Northern Ireland, complying with BS 7671’s point 560.10 boils down to one thing: mastering BS 5839:6.
-Remember, Grade D1 Category LD2 is the minimum for rentals, and Grade D1 Category LD2 is the standard for private dwellings.
+Remember, Grade D1 Category LD2 is the minimum for rentals, and Grade D1 Category LD2 is the standard for private dwellings in accordance with BS 5839:6.
 Don’t let a hidden requirement trip you up – stay informed, stay compliant, and keep your clients safe.